ArunaStorage/documentation/docs/get_started/basic_usage/01_Get-Storage-Access.md

     # Entry point of the Python script
     if __name__ == '__main__':
-        # Instantiate AosClient
+        # Instantiate ArunaClient
-        client = AosClient()
+        client = ArunaClient()

         # Do something with the client services ... for example:
         response, call = client.user_client.GetUser.with_call(
             request=GetUserRequest(),
-            metadata=(('authorization', f"Bearer {API_TOKEN}"),)
+            metadata=(('Authorization', f"Bearer {API_TOKEN}"),)
         )
     ```

 ## User registration

-Users can register themselves with an email address and an individual display name in an AOS instance.
+Users can register themselves with an email address and an individual display name in an Aruna instance.
 You only need the valid OIDC token received from one of the supported AAI logins.

 The `display_name` and `email` parameters are mandatory while `project` is optional.